wickwirew/Converter/README.md

      .ignore(property: "lastName")
 ```
 ## Property Matching
 Converter tries to be intelligent when matching properties on the source to the destination type.
-It will automatically handle mapping to and from diffenert casing styles, including `camelCasing`, `PascalCasing`, and `snake_casing`.
+It will automatically handle mapping to and from different casing styles, including `camelCasing`, `PascalCasing`, and `snake_casing`.

 So for example `Person` and `PersonPascal` can be automatically converted with no extra work:
 ```swift